Hamun Lake: Irrigation

-In the past five millennia, people around Hamoun Oasis, for the most part, lived in harmony with the wetlands and their wildlife.
+In the past five millennia, people have lived around Hamoun Oasis and its wetlands and their wildlife.
 Specific culture formed around the Hamoun with a way of life suited to the desert wetlands.
 They fashioned long reed boats to navigate the shallow waters and erected squat, red clay houses to withstand the heat of the desert.
 Their livelihood was based almost entirely on hunting, fishing, and farming.

 Until the late 20th century, irrigation waxed and waned in the Sīstān Basin for over 4,000 years without destroying the wetlands, but then population rapidly increased and new water management technologies were brought to the region.
 Soon irrigation schemes began to snake their way throughout the basin.
 Farther west, revolving Afghan governments constructed large dams (Arghandab Dam, Kajaki Dam) that diverted water from the upper reaches of the river.